VIAcode/VIAcode-Incident-Management-System-for-Azure/CONTRIBUTING.md

 # Contribute to the VIAcode Products documentation

-This document covers the process for contributing to the configuration guider for open-source VIAcode products.Typo corrections and new articles are welcome contributions.
+This document covers the process for contributing to the configuration guides for open-source VIAcode products.Typo corrections and new articles are welcome contributions.

 ## How to make a simple correction or suggestion